polin0m/lockdownd-ios613-with-sync/README.md

-# lockdownd with pc sync
+# lockdownd with PC sync

-A tool to bypass activation on iOS 6.1.3 while maintaining PC sync functionality.
+The patched lockdownd to bypass activation on iOS 6.1.3 while maintaining PC sync functionality.

 ## Important